Residential boarding and hostle accomodation in educational facilities

 Schools should send boarding school students from red list countries the following:

-- a copy of the Scottish Government letter confirming that boarding school students are covered by an exception, this will be sent to all schools ahead of the start of term
+- A copy of the Scottish Government letter confirming that boarding school students are covered by an exception, this was re-sent to all schools in September 2021; and

-Boarding school students from red list countries should be ready to present both of these letters, and either a paper or electronic copy of the PLF (see below), to Border Force officials on arrival.
+Boarding school students from red list countries should be ready to present both of these letters, and either a paper or electronic copy of the Passenger Locator Form (PLF) (see below), to Border Force officials on arrival.

 Before travelling, all boarding school students, or persons with responsibility for them, should:

-- complete a passenger locator form (PLF) before arrival, with details of where they will quarantine, when they will arrive and the travel test package booking reference number
+- Complete a passenger locator form (PLF) before arrival, with details of where they will quarantine, when they will arrive and the travel test package booking reference number.
+(Bulk ordered test would not be suitable for this purpose.)

 If a travel test package has not been booked and paid for, or a PLF has not been completed, in relation to a boarding school student prior to the student’s arrival in Scotland it will be the responsibility of the school to arrange the test package, or submit the PLF passenger locator form, on behalf of the student.